Dog-Friendly Mudgee: Visiting Mudgee with a Dog

 Dog-friendly outdoor tables at the General store in Hill End

-Gulgong is another historic gold mining town in the area, made famous for appearing on the old ten dollar note.
+Gulgong is another historic gold mining town in the area, 30km north of Mudgee, made famous for appearing on the old ten dollar note.
 Unlike Hill End it’s still a proper town, although far smaller and quieter than it once was.
-It’s located just 30km north of Mudgee.
+Take a wander and check out the historic buildings around town.

 Gulgong Historic Buildings